Impractical Labor in Service of the Speculative Arts (ILSSA) is a union for reflective creative practice.

 As fellow artist-publishers, feminists, and educators Bridget Elmer and Emily Larned met through serving on the Board of the emerging nonprofit Booklyn Artists Alliance (NYC) in 2002 and quickly became close friends.
 Within a few years, we found ourselves hundreds of miles apart pursuing graduate studies: Bridget studying book arts, Emily graphic design.
 We felt isolated, restricted by the disciplinary parameters of our programs.
 We wanted to unite and expand these activities.
 As letterpress printers interested in socially engaged art, we were curious how other artists and makers were utilizing obsolete technology (OT) as a personal, political, conceptual, social, and aesthetic strategy.
 If one is privileged with access to emerging technologies, preferring OT is often a values-based decision.
 Sustainability, affordability, accessibility; controlling the means of production; opportunities for fresh solutions due to severe restrictions; labor-intensive processes which problematize the relationship between meaningful work and remuneration; a prioritization of process over product; a rejection of novelty; a refusal to succumb to the demands of the market: these are characteristics shared by many, if not all, forms of OT.
 We were intrigued by Marshall McLuhan's and Walter Benjamin's shared notion that OT, once liberated from its original purpose, becomes an artform.
 We established ILSSA to locate and connect our far-flung peers, those artists and makers using OT to create what we called "speculative arts:" process-driven iterations that wander into unknown, exploratory territory.
 As the 2008 economic crisis erupted, we felt strengthened in our purpose: it was time to reconsider how and for what we live.
 Process over product.
 The means contain the meaning.

 Over the years, as we developed and iterated new projects as ILSSA, we realized that our mission was to help impractical laborers cultivate a considered, thoughtful, and balanced creative practice—whether or not we engaged OT.
 Now that we're living in an era of fear, terror, and exhaustion, creating alliances that support, sustain, and nourish each other is critical.
-While we have removed the phrase "obsolete technology" from the mission on our landing page, the values inherent to OT remain central to us and to many of our members.
+While we have removed the phrase "obsolete technology" from the mission on our homepage, the values inherent to OT remain central to us and to many of our members.